manuelmeurer/services/README.md

 ## Testing

 You need Redis to run tests, check out the [Guardfile](Guardfile) which loads it automatically when you start Guard!

+## Support

+If you like this project, consider buying me a coffee! :)

+buymeacoff.ee/279lcDtbF